 After Phone Call with Modi, Trump Repeats Claim He Stopped India-Pakistan War

-- On June 18, 2025, U.S. President Donald Trump reiterated his assertion that he helped prevent a conflict between nuclear-armed India and Pakistan following a recent conversation with Indian Prime Minister Narendra Modi.
+- On June 18, 2025, during comments in Washington DC, U.S. President Donald Trump stated that he had prevented a conflict between the nuclear-armed countries India and Pakistan.

 Despite PM Modi's clear message, Trump repeats claim he ‘stopped’ India-Pakistan war